 - single-space between sentences, do not double or triple space;

-- keep the text rag right, not justified;
+- keep the text rag right, not justified; and

 Please do not include information in abstract text that is sensitive intellectual property or has direct implications for university patents.
 When in doubt, consult with your adviser on the content of your abstract prior to submission (read below for more information)